JamesTurnerGit/CV/README.md

 ### NM group 2012-2016

-Responsible for processing large point clouds gathered from LiDAR scanners into accurate computer simulations of overhead powerlines and other utilities.
+Responsible for processing large point clouds gathered from LiDAR scanners into accurate computer simulations of overhead power-lines and other utilities.
 During my time here my love for coding and puzzle solving was reignited.

-The key moment of this was during a job surveying Britain’s railways where we had a systematic issue with our ground model.
-Normally we’d have to do rework from scratch to solve this and that’d cost several thousand pounds in man-hours alone.
-On my own initiative, I wrote a script that was able to find and correct the issues without damaging the rest of the data.
-From then on the script was used regularly throughout the day by our processors.
+Fixed a systematic issue with a massive ground model with a custom script. saved several thousand pounds in man-hours alone.
+Decided to go into programming as a career

 Solved a lot of additional problems in production by continuing to write scripts in Python and MicroStation Basic.